EllisBale/MindFlip/README.md

 <details>

-<summary> Background music still playing when tabbed out on mobile </summary>
+<summary> Background music still playing when tabbed out on mobile. </summary>
 <br>

 When I completed the audio issue when tabbed out for desktop.
 I realised on my github website on my mobile that the background music was still playing when tabbed out.
 I fixed this by adding "window.addEventListener("pagehide")" this stops the background music from playing when tabbed out on mobile.